datacarpentry/shell-economics/_episodes/02-the-filesystem.md

 ~~~
 {: .bash}

-You will see:
+You will see something like:

 ~~~
-/home/dcuser
+/Users/koren
 ~~~
 {: .output}

 This is the full name of your home directory.
 This tells you that you
-are in a directory called `dcuser`, which sits inside a directory called
+are in a directory called `koren`, which sits inside a directory called
-`home` which sits inside the very top directory in the hierarchy.
+`Users` which sits inside the very top directory in the hierarchy.
 The
 very top of the hierarchy is a directory called `/` which is usually
 referred to as the *root directory*.
-So, to summarize: `dcuser` is a
+So, to summarize: `koren` is a
-directory in `home` which is a directory in `/`.
+directory in `Users` which is a directory in `/`.

 Now enter the following command:

 ~~~
-$ cd /home/dcuser/shell_data/.hidden
+$ cd cd /Users/koren/Downloads/shell-economics/.hidden
 ~~~
 {: .bash}